 $20 (Inclusive of GST)

-Have you wondered how human insulin is produced in the lab?
+With an increasing population of people with diabetes, there is a higher demand for insulin.
+To meet the increasing demand, we manufacture human insulin in the lab.
+Ever wondered how human insulin is produced in the lab?
 This is done by genetically engineering bacteria to produce insulin.
 Since its innovation in 1973, genetic engineering has been applied in many fields such as producing genetically modified food, genetic treatments, and medicines.
-Come and learn the basics of genetic engineering!
+Come and learn more about diabetes as well as the basics of genetic engineering.

 - Learn how genetic engineering can be used to treat genetic diseases such as diabetes.

 - Learn how diabetes is being screened and diagnosed.

 - Learn micropipetting techniques.